Near-Optimal Dynamic Asset Allocation in Financial Markets with Trading Constraints: Numerical Illustration

 The suppression of $\DD^{1,2}\left(\left[0,T\right]\right)$ to $\mathcal{P}=\RR$ on the dual side sets out totally analytical expressions, amongst which an upper bound on the value function $\widehat{J^{U}}\left(X_0\right)$.
 In spite of this mathematical facility, it fails to procreate feasible portfolio decisions.
-Accordant with the technique in section \ref{sec4.3}, we avail of the optimality criterion implicit in Corollary \ref{col1} for the artificial portfolio rules $\widehat{x}_t^{\mathrm{opt}}$ and project it onto the feasible region of $x_t$'s:
+In accordance with the technique in section \ref{sec4.3}, we use the optimality criterion implicit in Corollary \ref{col1} for the artificial portfolio rules $\widehat{x}_t^{\mathrm{opt}}$ and project it onto the feasible region of $x_t$'s: